valk-lang/valk-legacy/README.md

 - Each thread handles it's own memory, but you can still share your variables with other threads.
 Even when your thread has ended, the memory will still be valid.

 - Volt does not force the user to use mutexes/locks for shared memory.
-Therefore the program can crash when you use 2 threads to modify the same data at the same time.
+Therefore the program can crash when you use multiple threads to modify the same data at the same time.
+Reading the same data with multiple threads is fine.

 ## References